NetLogo/SynchroDecoder/README.md

 SynchroDecoder is a JavaScript library for decoding images to `ImageData` synchronously.
 Generally, synchronous image decoding should be avoided, but, for some uses cases, it **must** happen synchronously, and the standard JavaScript approaches (e.g. setting an `Image`'s `src`) don't allow for synchrony.

 This library currently only supports JPEGs and PNGs.
-It probably has all manner of problems.
 If synchrony is not absolutely required for your use case, we strongly recommend seeking a different solution than this library.
 This library is *only* for those *desperate* for synchrony.

 ## Example